This page was most recent revised date aug 7 2014.

 We have a quantity of STD Bus cards, and STDbus chassis.
 We'll pick more up from time to time, but my complete STDbus inventory should be on this Web page.
-They are offered AS-IS NO REFUNDS at modest prices - ask for a quote.
+MOst items are for sale.
+Some systems are shown which I may not sell, I'm looking for more information and comment and other owners.
+Items sold are offered AS-IS NO REFUNDS at modest prices - ask for a quote.
 These cards are not tested but are generally in good condition and undamaged.
-We will describe their visual condition.
+We will describe their visual condition, usually offer photos.

 We also have some original STDbus documentation.
-Generally we make good photocopies of documents for 20 cents per page plus postage and handling.
+Generally we make copies of documents for 20 cents per page plus postage and handling if paper copies wanted.
 This price may change without notice.

 In addition, I have some Intel 4040 based Prolog brand cards and docs.
 They are not STDbus but they are very similar.
-These cards and docs are not for sale currently, but I can provide copies of docs for a per-page charge plus postage and handling.
+These cards and docs are not for sale currently, but I can provide copies of docs.

 The STDbus was developed in the mid-1970's by ProLog and Mostek as a 56-pin bus on small cards.
 It became an IEEE standard known as IEEE-961 in 1987.
 Compatible cards were manufactured by many companies in the 70's and 80's.
 The bus was extended to 32 bits with a dual-use 136-pin edge connector and called STD-32 in 1990.
 56-pin cards became differentiated between STD-Z80 and STD-80.
 The STD-80 spec provided for 16-bit data paths and 20 address lines by multiplexing data and address, useful for 80286 and 68000-class processors.
 STD-Z80 refered back to the earlier non-multiplexed design, by then used mostly on Z80 processor-based designs.

 STDbus Web links: Some STD bus cards are documented on these sites:

 (many Versalogic cards are compatible with Analog Device cards, other brands)